 git revert <start-commit>..<end-commit>

-Remove specific commits from branch middle of the branch after push (dirty way)
+Remove specific commits from middle of the branch after push (dirty way)

 Start interactive rebase: Use the Git rebase command with the -i or –interactive option to start interactive rebase.
 The command is as follows: